amanyadav2222777/riak-c-client/README.md

 # Status

-**This project is currently under development and is NOT ready to use in a production environment.
-Expect significant changes to the API.**
+**This project is currently under development and is NOT ready to use in a Production Environment.
+Expect Significant changes to the API.**

-## Current tasks:
+## Current Tasks:
 * cleanup around libevent threading (currently broken)
 * support Riak 2.0 messages
    * Bucket Types